flybywiresim/aircraft/README.md

 * Copy the "A32NX" folder into your community package folder.
 It is located in:
 `C:\Users\[YOUR USERNAME]\AppData\Local\MSFSPackages\Community`.

-If the aforementioned methods do not work:
+If the methods mentioned above do not work:
 * You can find your community folder by going into FS2020 general options and enabling developer mode.
 You will see a menu appear on top.
 Go to tools and virtual file system.
-Click on watch bases and your community folder will be listed in one of the folders.
+Click on watch bases, and your community folder will be listed in one of the folders.
 * Please make sure you're copying the "A32NX" folder into your community package folder, NOT the "msfs-a320neo-master" folder.

 ## Developing

-The A32NX package only contains files which have been modified from the original package.
+The A32NX package only contains files that have been modified from the original package.
 If you wish to work on a file that isn't present in the development branch, simply copy it over from the latest Asobo branch.
 Please DO NOT add, modify, or delete files from the Asobo branch.

 Join our Discord server to find out about the latest updates and discuss ongoing development.